 Theorem X: Mental Interactions are Physical Processes

 A mother, seeing her beloved child wandering into the street and about to be hit by a speeding car, decides without hesitation to save her child by jumping into the street to protect her child even if that means risking her own life.
-Obviously, her love for the child must be able to affect her thinking, planning, and decision making and cause her to carry out such a life-risking act.
-But how can the feeling of love affect other mental processes, such as thinking, planning, and decision making?
-The obvious mechanism is that, as mental processes are the information-processing processes of neural processes, interactions between mental processes occur by information transmissions between the involved neural processes via their synapses
+Obviously, her love for the child must be able to affect her thinking, planning, and decision and cause her to carry out such a life-risking act.
+But how can the feeling of love affect other mental processes, such as thinking, planning, and deciding?
+The obvious mechanism is that, as mental processes are the information-processing parts of neural processes, interactions between mental processes occur by information transmissions between the involved neural processes via their synapses.

 8.1.
 Mental Force

 However, another possible mechanism that has long been suspected to exist and that some people still believe in is that mental processes interact between themselves directly, without utilizing the neural synaptic transmissions, by using a force that is not one of the four fundamental physical forces.
 This force may be called mental force or mental power.
 Let’s examine this force in more detail of how it probably works and what happens if it works.